rlquilez/n8n-nodes-langfuse-prompt/README.md

 ]
 ```

-### Note on Update/Delete Operations
+### API Operations Supported

-**Important**: Update and Delete operations are **not supported** by the Langfuse public API v2.
-These operations are only available through the Langfuse web interface or internal TRPC endpoints.

-The Langfuse API v2 public endpoints support:
+This node implements all operations officially supported by the Langfuse public API v2:

-- ✅ `GET /api/public/v2/prompts` - List prompts
+- ✅ `GET /api/public/v2/prompts` - List prompts with filtering and search
-- ✅ `POST /api/public/v2/prompts` - Create prompt
+- ✅ `POST /api/public/v2/prompts` - Create new prompts
-- ✅ `GET /api/public/v2/prompts/[name]` - Get specific prompt
+- ✅ `GET /api/public/v2/prompts/[name]` - Get specific prompt by name
-- ❌ `PUT/PATCH /api/public/v2/prompts/[name]` - Update not available via public API
-- ❌ `DELETE /api/public/v2/prompts/[name]` - Delete not available via public API

-For updates, you can create new versions of existing prompts using the Create operation.
+**Note**: Update and Delete operations are not available via the Langfuse public API.
+For prompt modifications, create new versions using the Create operation.
 For deletions, use the Langfuse web interface.

 ## 📝 Usage Examples